Kingsford-Group/squid/README.md

 # OVERVIEW
-SQUID is designed to detect transcriptomic structural variations from RNA-seq alignment.
+SQUID is designed to detect both fusion-gene and non-fusino-gene transcriptomic structural variations from RNA-seq alignment.

+SQUID paper is published at [Genome Biology](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-018-1421-5).
 To reproduce the result of applying SQUID on simulation data and previously studied cell lines, follow the instructions from [squidtest](https://github.com/Kingsford-Group/squidtest)

 # INSTALLING PRE-COMPILED BINARIES
 You do NOT need to install SQUID before using it, find the binary release [here](https://github.com/Kingsford-Group/squid/releases)!